kvnchen/designing_data_intensive_apps/README.md

 <br>

-Single-leader replication is fairly easy to understand and there is no conflict resolution to wrry about.
+Single-leader replication is fairly easy to understand and there is no conflict resolution to worry about.
 Multi-leader and leaderless replication can be more robust in the presence of network interruptions, faulty nodes, and latency spikes - at the cost of being harder to reason about and providing only very weak consistency guarantees.

 Replication can be synchronous or asynchronous, which has a profound effect on system behavior when there is a fault.
 Asynchronous replication can be fast when the system is running smoothly, but if a leader fails and you promote an asynchronously updated follower to be the new leader, recently committed data may be lost.